redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

     pip install rackspaceauth

 Finally, you will need to create a `topology.yaml` file, using `topology.yaml.sample` as a template.
-The `prefix` will be prepended to all your server names, and will also be used as the keypair name.
+The topology `name` will be the domain of your server names and will also be used as the keypair name.
-You can choose different prefixes to support multiple deployments.
+You can choose different topology names to support multiple deployments in one cloud.
-You can also choose the OpenStack image and flavors to use per server.
+In this file you can also choose the OpenStack image and flavors to use per server.
 (See Rackspace [flavors](https://developer.rackspace.com/docs/cloud-servers/v2/general-api-info/flavors/)).

 You can now deploy Clearwater: